MayaAmelieSeale/MBES_Code/README.md

    Total number of participants with atleast 1 address: 120
 2. Geocoding addresses into (lat, long) coordinates:
  Google Maps' python API was used to geocode addresses returned from manual webscraping into longitude and latitude.

+**latlong(df)**: Function that extracts latitude and longitude from googlemaps API returned JSON file

 After Geocoding and Dropping Blanks...
 Total number of schools are: 420
 Total number of participants with atleast 1 address: 119
-3. Using US Census API to map coordinates to census tract This only applies to US addresses.
+4. Using US Census API to map coordinates to census tract

+**tractinfo(df)**: Function used to extract 2020 census tract from Census API returned JSON file

+   This only applies to US addresses.
 Since some participants listed schools in other countries, some coordinates cannot be mapped.
    The number of addresses without Census Tracts are: 24 These addresses were dropped.
-4. Using Census tract to pull data on median income for each school
+5. Using Census tract to pull data on median income for each school
-5. Made a function to calculate the change in income between each school and the previous school attended.
+6. Made a function to calculate the change in income between each school and the previous school attended.
 This is 0 if it is a participants first or only school

 ### Map Making and Analysis